 Instructions

-- Preheat oven to 375 F. Place torn pieces of bread on a rimmed baking sheet, then toss with olive oil and kosher salt.
-Bake for 7 minutes, or until crispy and golden brown.
-Set aside until needed.
+- Make the croutons.
+Preheat oven to 375°F (190°C).
+Spread torn bread on a rimmed baking sheet, toss with olive oil and Kosher salt, then bake for about 7 minutes, until crisp and golden.
+Set aside.

-- Portion salad onto individual plates, then drizzle each with a tiny amount of truffle oil and sprinkle with a pinch of flaky sea salt.
-Serve immediately.
+- Finish and serve.
+Divide among plates, drizzle lightly with truffle oil, and finish with a pinch of flaky sea salt.
+Serve right away.

 Notes

-- Leftover croutons can be stored in an airtight container or bag for up to 3 days.
+- Leftover croutons: Store in an airtight container for up to 3 days.

 Yum!
 I think I’ll make this and add some crab meat.
 Mmmm